-In order to compete for Champion Exhibitor you MUST attend the Educational Seminar.
-Please Look Out for the date Announcement on the Central Florida Fair's Facebook and Website.
-Attendance will be taken; sign in and sign out.
+In order to compete for Champion Exhibitor you MUST attend the 2019 Mandatory Exhibitor Meeting, Monday, February 4th, 2019 at 7pm in Hall A. Attendance will be taken; sign in and sign out.
 You must be there for the whole duration of the meeting.

 If you elect not to attend you will not be able to compete for Champion Exhibitor...NO EXCEPTIONS!